Skip to content

 Books I read in the second quarter of 2022, with some thoughts on each.
 Include history, ADHD, Newberry Award, and social/political commentary.

-Three black-eyed Susans (yellow flowers with a black center).
+Three black-eyed Susans (yellow flowers with a black center) in a cascade against a backdrop of green leaves and brown wood chips.

 Posted on April 15, 2022July 28, 2022